ehmicky/wild-wild-utils/README.md

 `options`: [`Options?`](#options)\
 _Return value_: [`Target`](https://github.com/ehmicky/wild-wild-path#target)\

-Concatenate an array of `values` with all array properties matching the `query`.
+Concatenate an array of `values` with each array property matching the `query`.
-If those properties are not arrays, they are overridden instead.
+If one of these properties is not an array, it is overridden instead.

 ### unshift(target, query, values, options?)